wiiplaywii/wiiu-hbguide/docs/NUSspli.md

 It downloads everything from the encrypted eshop servers, so you can have peace of mind.

+!> Only install games you own.
+It is the law.

-## This sounds cool!
-What are the prerequisites?
+## What are the prerequisites?

 ?> You need a homebrewed WiiU with tiramisu or aroma installed.
 Follow our guide for tiramisu [Here](https://wiiu.skyybrew.xyz/#/sd).
 Or, our guide for aroma [Here](https://wiiu.skyybrew.xyz/#/startaroma)